leomancini/origami-studio-material-system/README.md

 * **Secure Request**&nbsp;&nbsp; A boolean that determines if the network request to get the icon image is made over HTTPS.
 * **Position**&nbsp;&nbsp; The position to display the icon.
 * **Anchor**&nbsp;&nbsp; The anchor point to position the icon relative to.
-* **Category**&nbsp;&nbsp; A text string that determines the category of the specified icon.
+* **Category**&nbsp;&nbsp; A list of options that determines the category of the specified icon.
 These labels correspond to the top-level folder structure in [the GitHub repository](https://github.com/google/material-design-icons)</a>.
 * **Icon Identifier**&nbsp;&nbsp; A text string that determines which icon is requested.
 These correspond to the string in between the 'ic' and the color in the URL to be loaded.
 For example, a value of '3d_rotation' would load <https://github.com/google/material-design-icons/blob/master/action/drawable-xxhdpi/ic_3d_rotation_black_18dp.png>
 * **Size**&nbsp;&nbsp; A number, in Density Independent pixels, that determines the size of the specified icon.
 The value can be either 18, 24, 36, or 48.
 * **Use Auto Resolution**&nbsp;&nbsp; A boolean that determines if resolution to be specified is automatically set based on the screen scale of the device.